ALLUPRASAD/crack_detection/README.md

 ## 2. Model Training
-A deep learning model is trained using a dataset of crack and non-crack images.
+A deep learning model is trained using a dataset of crack and non-crack assets.
 The model architecture is based on CNNs (e.g., ResNet, MobileNet).

 ### Training Steps:
 1. Load dataset
 2. Apply data augmentations (mosaic,flipping, rotation, brightness adjustment, etc.)
-3. Preprocess images (resizing,normalization, and annotation conversion)
+3. Preprocess assets (resizing,normalization, and annotation conversion)
 4. Train using YOLOv12 with pre-trained weights
 5. Validate model on test dataset and compute performance metrics
 6. Fine-tune hyperparameters to optimize accuracy